 Amid reports of rift, Uddhav Thackeray meets alliance partners

-New Delhi, May 27: Maharashtra Chief Minister Uddhav Thackeray held a meeting of his alliance partners the Nationalist Congress Party (NCP) and the Congress amid reports of rifts within the Maha Vikas Aghad.
+New Delhi, May 27: Maharashtra Chief Minister Uddhav Thackeray held a meeting of his alliance partners the Nationalist Congress Party (NCP) and the Congress amid reports of rifts within the Maha Vikas Aghadi.

-Speculations were after after a meeting between the Chief Minister and his ally Sharad Pawar of the Nationalist Congress Party (NCP).
+Speculations were after a meeting between the Chief Minister and his ally Sharad Pawar of the Nationalist Congress Party (NCP).

 Both the Shiv Sena and NCP denied any divide but a comment by Congress leader Rahul Gandhi, appearing to distance himself from decision-making in Maharashtra and ascribing only a supporting role to his party, stirred more trouble.